NYUAppSec/appsec_hw4/README.md

 The auto-grader will automatically find your code and download it.

-The TA will be looking for the following files on your Gradescope:
+The TA will also be looking for the following files on your Gradescope:
-* `git_link.txt`
 * `difference.txt`
 * `BUG.txt`
-Having the write-ups be submitted would make it easier for the TA to grade as the TA would not need to go to your GitHub repository.
+Having the write-ups uploaded makes it easier for the TA to grade the write-up as it saves them time traversing your GitHub repository.
 Please be sure to have your written parts in your repository too.

 ## Concluding Remarks